Academic Policies

 Incomplete Grades

-An incomplete grade given in any term (i.e., Fall, Spring or Summer) may become a failing grade if the work is not completed within three weeks after the end of the final day of the term, or by the time agreed to in writing between the instructor and student.
+An incomplete grade given in any term (i.e., Fall, Spring or Summer) may become a failing grade if the work is not completed within three weeks after the end of the final day of the term.
+A longer timeframe of 6 weeks may be justified in some cases.
 Requests for extension of time to resolve an incomplete (I) grade will be approved only when the instructor is satisfied that circumstances prompting the request justify waiving this three-week policy.
-Instructors must inform the Registrar's Office if a change needs to be made to the original incomplete extension date.
+Students must resolve the incomplete grade within six weeks from the end of term or session.

 Faculty policy requires a culminating experience, such as a final examination, paper or project, during the final exam week of a traditional term.
 In certain schools, faculty may offer final exam exemptions.
 Specific requirements for these exemptions are outlined on the syllabus for each course offering an exemption.
 If a final exam exemption is not mentioned on the syllabus, no exemption is available.